bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Merge with previous section?-->

-To better understand the mechanisms of ectopic folding, we analyzed the phenomenon more broadly in our datasets and found that ectopic folds may also occur in embryos with a cephalic furrow (i.e. *btd* or *eve* heterozygotes, *prd* hetero- or homozygotes, and wildtype).
+To better understand the mechanisms of ectopic folding, we analyzed the phenomenon more broadly in our datasets and found that ectopic folds may also occur in embryos with a cephalic furrow (*i.e.*, *btd* or *eve* heterozygotes, *prd* hetero- or homozygotes, and wildtype).
 These ectopic folds, however, differ from the ectopic folds of cephalic mutants in two key aspects.
 While the frequency of ectopic folding is high in cephalic furrow mutants (>93%)---nearly every *btd* and *eve* homozygote shows one or more ectopic folds per embryo side (2.0±1.0 and 1.8±0.6, respectively) ({@fig:ectopic}b, {@fig:features}a)---the frequency of ectopic folding in the other embryos is lower, ranging between 12% (*eve* heterozygotes) and 80% (wildtype embryos) ({@tbl:stats}).
 In addition, the area of ectopic folds in wildtype embryos is 3--4x smaller than the area of ectopic folds in cephalic furrow mutants ({@fig:features}g--k, {@tbl:area}).